doncandela/mgah/mgah.md

     #    python ../../mx2.py mx2mod       # run without displaying bindings
     ```

-  - As was done for a [non-containerized run on Unity](#sbatch-dem21) we can run this script from on a login node in the directory containing the script.
-But now we must set `SIFS` to the directory with the container image:
+  - As was done for a [non-containerized run on Unity](#sbatch-dem21) we can run this script from on a login node in the directory containing the script:

     ```
-    $ sifs                # sets SIFS to directory containing dem21.sif
     $ cd ..cc-expts-unity; ls
     bw6-sigs.yaml  bw6.svg  mx2mod.yaml  mx2-unity-app.sh signals.sh
     ..cc-expts-unity$ sbatch mx2-unity-app.sh